 - Divide the dough and shape it into 6 little balls.

-- Press each dough ball into a disk, fill with 1 heaping Tbsp of the spinach/egg filling, and close the ball around making sure the filling stays inside.
+- Press each dough ball into a disk, fill with 1 heaping tablespoon of the spinach/egg filling, and close the ball around making sure the filling stays inside.

 - Place the buns, seam side down, on a baking sheet lined with parchment paper.